surudhb/surudhb/README.md

 # Hi, I'm Surudh 👋

-### I'm a Technical Program Manager - Actively Seeking New Opportunities!
+### I'm a Software Engineer (customer-facing and TPM experience) - Actively Seeking New Opportunities!

-- 7+ years being a full-stack engineer and 3+ years being a technical program leader person.
+- 6+ years being a full-stack engineer and 2+ years being a technical program leader person.
 - Bloody good at making my coworkers' lives easier.
 Eliminating bottlenecks, increasing visibility and predictability, repeatable systems, technical discussions and stuff.
 - SaaS-heavy but always looking to expand.
 Being thrown in deep waters is part of the fun.
 So far I’m familiar with fintech, e-commerce and gaming.
+- Tool-agnostic.
+Frontend, backend, buzzwords.

 ### Currently
 Looking for new opportunities!
 Over the last year, I stepped back from the 4-year sprint and a rollercoaster of a career to: